git-cola/git-cola/share/doc/git-cola/git-cola.rst

 when editing files.  `gvim -f -o` uses splits.

 `git cola` is {vim, emacs, textpad, notepad++}-aware.
-When you select a line in the `grep` screen and press any of `Enter`, `Ctrl-e`, or the `Edit` button, you are taken to that exact line.
+When you select a line in the diff or grep screens and press any of `Enter`, `Ctrl-e`, or the `Edit` button, you are taken to that exact line.

 The editor preference is saved in the `gui.editor` variable using